7Zup/Venues/Venues/Pods/Cluster/README.md

 var maxZoomLevel: Double // The maximum zoom level before disabling clustering. var minCountForClustering: Int // The minimum number of annotations for a cluster.
 The default is `2`. var shouldRemoveInvisibleAnnotations: Bool // Whether to remove invisible annotations.
-The default is `true`. var shouldDistributeAnnotationsOnSameCoordinate: Bool // Whether to arrange annotations in a circle if they have the same coordinate.
 The default is `true`. var clusterPosition: ClusterPosition // The position of the cluster annotation.
 The default is `.nearCenter`.
 ```